42BV/quality-workshop-refactoring/README.md

 When you are done and all unittests succeed, you can remove the comments that came with the 3 code blocks as the methods names are self-explaining now!
   - Extracted 3 code blocks into private mehtods on AccountService.
   - verifyDebtLimit(..) gets void return type as it must concentrate on one purpose, the verification, it's not responsible for determining the resultBalance of the from account.
-  - executeTransaction(..) gets BigDecimal amount as first argument instead of the complete TransactionRequest as only the amount is used here.
+  - All 3 private methods get BigDecimal amount as first argument instead of the complete TransactionRequest as only the amount is used within these methods.

 ## Refactor step 4: implementing equals/hashcode on domain class
 In the verifyTransactionLimit(..) a check is done if the AccountHolder's are the same or not.
 This is done by comparing their name property.
 If we implement an equals/hashCode method pair (as is done in AccountNumber), we can call equals on AccountHolder directly.